Beau108/skill-tree-public/README.md

 ## 📆 Project Status: “Final Backend Prototype”
 *Updated: 10/9/25*

 This repository represents the **final iteration of the Skill Tree backend**, capturing the complete architecture, endpoints, and data models that power the platform.
-It is **feature-complete** but **not yet fully tested or production-deployed**.
+It is **feature-complete** but **not yet fully tested or production-deployed**, basic CRUD operations have been verified for all controllers.
 The project serves as a strong foundation for user management, skill tracking, achievements, and activity logging through a RESTful **Spring Boot API** integrated with **MongoDB** and **Firebase Authentication**.

 This is not the repository I use for devlopment.

 ---

 ## 🧭 Next Steps
-- 🧪 **Integration & Unit Testing** — expand test coverage for all controllers and services
 - 🧩 **Frontend Integration** — refine the React client for smoother user experience and API consumption
 - ✅ **E2E Testing** — implement end-to-end scripts to validate full-stack functionality
 - 🌐 **Cloud Deployment** — deploy API and image storage on **AWS**, with authentication and hosting managed via **Firebase**